theo-sim-dev/mui-alert-provider/README.md

 Make your alerts float!
 A lightweight provider for Material-UI’s Alert that fits seamlessly into any web UI.

-🚀Build a stack of [MUI Alert](https://mui.com/material-ui/react-alert/?srsltid=AfmBOorG16fDWlZUFpNDld6CbDRdpPOA8eTPa9eEriOYl9CywGZFowmu) in just minutes.
+Build a stack of [MUI Alert](https://mui.com/material-ui/react-alert/?srsltid=AfmBOorG16fDWlZUFpNDld6CbDRdpPOA8eTPa9eEriOYl9CywGZFowmu) in just minutes🚀.

 ## Demo